 - infections can get worse and lead to more serious problems

-- infections are more likely to spread to other people and because bacteria are resistant, the antibiotic may not work for other people, further spreading the problem.
+- infections are more likely to spread to other people.
+Because bacteria are resistant, the antibiotic may not work for other people, further spreading the problem

-You might think it best to use another antibiotic, one that bacteria aren’t resistant to.
-But another antibiotic may not work as well and cause more side effects.
-Eventually, bacteria may become resistant to this other antibiotic too.
+Sometimes it is possible to use another antibiotic to which bacteria aren’t resistant.
+However, it may not work as well, and it could have side effects.
+Also, bacteria may eventually become resistant to this antibiotic too.

 For these reasons, antibiotic resistance is a major threat to human health.
 There is concern that in time, there’ll be bacterial infections that just can’t be treated.